mikeryan/crackle/README.md

 Sample Files
 ============

+The test files included in the ```tests``` directory serve as interesting input for playing with crackle.
+Review the README files included in each test's subdirectory.

 Grab some sample files for cracking with crackle.
 Refer to the README inside the tarball for more information: